 Some countries have integer numbers printed on the transport tickets, for example, in ex-USSR.
-The ticket is "happy" when the sum of the first half of digits equals to the last half one.
+The ticket is "happy" when the sum of the first half of digits equals to the second one.
 Then you should eat it and make a wish.

 123456 and 111222 are not happy tickets

 The namespaces conception in C# seems exhaustive and insufficient at the same time in comparison with strong module notation like in Oberon-2 and even with modular programming like in Free Pascal/Delphi.

 Why insufficient?
 You cannot declare constants and functions within namespaces but you should add a class with constant field or static method for it.
 It's really sad...